apecloud/kubeblocks/docs/user_docs/installation/deploy_dbctl.md

   make dbctl
   ```

-Run the command below to view version after installation.
+Run the command below to check the version after installation.

 ```
 dbctl version